Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 WIFI-Access-Point Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the webinterface below **Network > WLAN-Access-Point** the WIFI access point can be configured.
-In factory configuration the access point is active and configured with the individual SSID and passphrase noted on the sticker of the bottom side of the Brick.
+At the web interface below **Network > WLAN-Access-Point** the WIFI access point can be configured.
+In factory configuration the access point is active and configured with the individual SSID and passphrase noted on the sticker on the backside of the Brick.

 The access point can be configured as fallback, such that it is only active when WIFI is not connected.

 It also can be completely disabled.
-We don't recommand this setting, since it might be possible that you are unable to access the webinterface of the Brick when there is a problem with your WIFI settings.
+We don't recommand this setting, since it might be possible that you are unable to access the web interface of the Brick when there is a problem with your WIFI settings.
 In that case the only solution is to factory reset the Brick.